 There are extra precautions in an attempted VBAC labour to diagnose uterine rupture ASAP.
 Delay in diagnosis and appropriate care will put your and your baby’s wellbeing at increased risk.
 The extra precautions include close monitoring of your wellbeing by the nursing staff and continuous foetal heart rate monitoring (CTG) of your baby.
 Foetal distress often is the first sign of uterine rupture.

 While continuous CTG monitoring may not be your preference as it will restrict your mobility in labour, it is a widely held management prerequisite of attempting a VBAC.
-If your uterus ruptures when your baby is not being monitored there can be delay in diagnosis which will increase the risk to you and your baby.
+If your uterus ruptures when your baby is not being monitored there can be a delay in diagnosis which will increase the risk to you and your baby.

-Other signs of uterine rupture that we watch for and that you and your husband / partner should report to the nursing staff immediately if they occur in labour are vaginal bleeding, severe sharp pain of sudden onset, a sudden cessation of contractions, and becoming faint or even going unconscious (because of low blood pressure with internal bleeding).
+Other signs of uterine rupture that we watch for and that you and your husband/partner should report to the nursing staff immediately if they occur in labour are vaginal bleeding, severe sharp pain of sudden onset, a sudden cessation of contractions, and becoming faint or even going unconscious (because of low blood pressure with internal bleeding).

 Sometimes the rupture is silent and happens without any signs or concern about your or your baby’s wellbeing.